jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

 -------------------

-* Let us keep a list of Exceptions we encounter as we go through our python journey.
+* Let us keep a list of Exceptions we encounter as we go through our journey.
 Keeping track of the cause and solutions we come up with to these exceptions will help us become better programmers.
 Add :doc:`AssertionError` to the list

   .. code-block:: python